S. W. R. D. Bandaranaike: Family life

 In 1940, he married Sirima Ratwatte, daughter of Barnes Ratwatte, Rate Mahatmaya of Balangoda.
 Ratwattes were an old Radala family hailing from the Kingdom of Kandy and the Bandaranaike's were an old and wealthy family from the low-country which had been in service of the colonial rulers for centuries.
 The wedding was dubbed "the wedding of the century" and linked Bandaranaike with the Kandyan elite through marriage.

 The newly married couple moved into Wentworth in Guilford Crescent, Colombo which was taken on rent from Lionel Wendt.
 Their first two children, Sunethra and Chandrika were born and the family stayed at Wentworth till 1946, when Sir Solomon bought a mansion at Rosmead Place, Colombo and the family settled into it.
 Here their only son Anura was born.
 Following the death of his father Sir Solomon, Bandaranaike inherited the family seat of Horagolla Walauwa in Atthanagalla.
 Atthanagalla became his home constituency for the future elections and remained the home constituency of his wife, daughter and son.

 Sirima Ratwatte Dias Bandaranaike, as she was known after her marriage, became the first female prime minister in the world following Bandaranaike's assassination.
-His daughter Chandrika Kumaratunga subsequently became Prime Minister (1994) and then first female Executive president in the country; his only son Anura Bandaranaike went on to become Speaker of the Parliament of Sri Lanka (2000–2001) and a Minister (2004–08); and his eldest Sunethra Bandaranaike, who followed her father's footsteps attending Oxford, became a prominent socialite.
+His daughter Chandrika Kumaratunga subsequently became Prime Minister (1994) and then first female Executive president in the country; his only son Anura Bandaranaike went on to become Speaker of the Parliament of Sri Lanka (2000–01) and a Minister (2004–08); and his eldest Sunethra Bandaranaike, who followed her father's footsteps attending Oxford, became a prominent socialite.

 Legacy

-Both a highly respected and controversial figure, he has been accused of initiating the racial discords in the island nation with his pro-Sinhalese nationalist policies.
-His wife continued many of his socialist policies in later years of her administration.
+S.W.R.D.
+Bandaranaike’s legacy remains a subject of significant debate in Sri Lanka.
+He is credited with transforming the country’s political culture by promoting the interests of the rural majority and advancing policies that reflected indigenous values and languages.
+His tenure marked the rise of populist politics and the empowerment of previously marginalized groups, laying the foundation for subsequent social and political reforms.

+However, Bandaranaike’s policies, particularly the "Sinhala Only Act," have been widely criticized for exacerbating ethnic divisions and contributing to long-term communal tensions.
+His economic reforms, while intended to address social inequalities, are viewed by some historians as having led to inefficiencies and economic difficulties in the years that followed.

 On 17 July 1976, a bronze statue of S. W. R. D. Bandaranaike was unveiled on Galle Face Green, it was sculpted by Lev Kerbel and gifted from the Soviet Union.
 The Bandaranaike Memorial International Conference Hall was gifted from the People's Republic of China in his memory in 1970 and houses the S W R D Bandaranaike Museum.
 The Bandaranaike International Airport, the first international airport in Ceylon was named in his honor when it was opened in 1970.